Amalfi Coast

-The Amalfi Coast (Costiera amalfitana /it/ or Costa d'Amalfi) is a stretch of coastline in southern Italy overlooking the Tyrrhenian Sea and the Gulf of Salerno.
-It is located south of the Sorrentine Peninsula and north of the Cilentan Coast.
+The Amalfi Coast (Costiera amalfitana /it/ or Costa d'Amalfi) is a stretch of coastline overlooking the Tyrrhenian Sea and the Gulf of Salerno.
+It is located in the Province of Salerno, in the Campania region of southern Italy, south of the Sorrentine Peninsula and north of the Cilentan Coast.

-Attracting international tourists of all classes annually, the Amalfi Coast was listed as a UNESCO World Heritage Site in 1997.
-Atrani and Vietri sul Mare are marketed as I Borghi più belli d'Italia ("The most beautiful villages of Italy").
+A UNESCO World Heritage Site since 1997, it is one of Italy's most popular seaside destinations.
+It is named after the town of Amalfi, which has historically been its main geographical and political hub.

 History

 During the 10th–11th centuries, the Duchy of Amalfi existed on the territory of the Amalfi Coast, centred in the town of Amalfi.
 The Amalfi coast was later controlled by the Principality of Salerno until Amalfi was sacked by the Republic of Pisa in 1137.